sada-kubsad/internet-outbound-microhack/README.md

 `$gw = Get-AzVirtualNetworkGateway -Name hub-vpngw -ResourceGroupName internet-outbound-microhack-rg`

-`Set-A zVirtualNetworkGatewayDefaultSite -VirtualNetworkGateway $gw -GatewayDefaultSite $lgw`
+`Set-AzVirtualNetworkGatewayDefaultSite -VirtualNetworkGateway $gw -GatewayDefaultSite $lgw`

 > Please note that setting the VPN gateway default site is only required for statically routed tunnels (i.e. when BGP is not used).
 Similarly, no default site setting is needed when using Expressroute instead of site-to-site VPN.